-If you are in doubt between a Cat5 or Cat5e cable, we can advise you to go for the Cat5e cable.
+When in doubt about either choosing a Cat5 or Cat5e cable, we can advise you to go for the Cat5e cable.
 The reason for this is that Cat5e cables are also "backwards compatible".
 This means that you can always upgrade a network that is wired with Cat5 with Cat5e.
 All systems that work with a Cat5 cable therefore also work with a Cat5e cable.

-How do you connect a cat 5 or cat 5 cable?
+How do you connect a cat5 or cat5e cable?

 A UTP cable consists of a cable, containing eight different cores.
 A standardized protocol of signals runs on this, in order to ensure data transfer.
 This cable can easily be connected to a so-called RJ45 connector.
-This is a plastic plug where you pressing the veins and then with a special plier clamping the veins.
-It is very important that you place the veins in the correct order.
+This is a plastic plug where you pressing the wires and then with a special plier clamping the wires.
+It is very important that you place the wires in the correct order.
 This order is as follows:

 White/orange – orange –white/green – blue – white/blue – green – white/brown – brown